<> <> <> <>

 Adding food rich in vitamins like zinc and magnesium to your daily diet is a great way to treat your sexual dysfunction through your dinner plate so try to include green leafy vegetables, fruits, legumes, nuts, seeds and salmon where possible.

-To help you on this journey, we've created a list of foods that are rich in all of the good vitamins and minerals and could help with the prevention and treatment of PE.
+To help you on this journey, we've created a list of foods that are rich in all of the good vitamins and minerals and could help treat and prevent premature ejaculation.
 The foods include:

 Dark chocolate